Hannidiot/DockerComposeTester/README.md

 This is a simple demo project showing how to use Docker Compose with a Node.js backend, React frontend, and Nginx reverse proxy.

+## Concolusions

+1. How to run a standalone frontend project with docker: build frontend and run it with nginx
+2. How to run frontend and backend in one docker compose file: use another nginx container to proxy the requests

 ## Project Structure

 - `app/` - Node.js backend